 With a CommonBond undergraduate loan, you could potentially save money and have a stress-free college experience.
-They have a few loan terms to choose from, lasting either 5, 10, or 15 years.
+They have a few loans to choose from, lasting either 5, 10, or 15 years.
 You can also pick whether you want a variable or fixed rate undergraduate loan.

 If you’re fresh out of high school, it’s likely you have little to no credit history.
 This means you’ll probably have to cosign with someone close to you.
 Once you do, CommonBond will contact your school’s financial aid office to make sure that you are or will soon be a student with the college or university.

 Currently, CommonBond’s rates for MBA loans may actually be lower than rates offered by the government.
-For a ten-year $150,000 loan, borrowers who go through CommonBond could save about $27,775, as opposed to borrowing from the federal government.
+For a ten-year $150,000 loan, borrowers who go through CommonBond could save about $27,775, as opposed to taking out federal loans.
 Loan terms are 10 or 15 years and you must attend one of the eligible schools below:

 - Brigham Young University-Provo – Marriott